 12) Adding or excluding activities

 Use the plus buttons to add an extra activity above or below the selected one.
-And press the 'x' button to delete it.
+And press the '🗑' button on the sidebar to delete it.

 13) Adding project milestones

-To add project milestones, click on the button 'MILESTONES…' in the tab 'DATA' of the sidebar.
+To add project milestones, click on the button 'Milestones' in the toolbar (on top of the screen).
 A dialog box will open.

 Tip: You can also drag and drop your milestones and click on them to edit.